HKJPN/markdown-editor/docs/scientific-writing.md

 ## 3. Scientific and Chemical Symbols

 Life sciences, chemistry, and physics documents frequently require subscripts and superscripts for chemical formulas, charges, units, and exponents.
-*(Note: Subscript and superscript notations are extended features, popular in Pandoc Markdown, but not part of standard Markdown.)*
+Note that subscript and superscript notations are extended features but not part of standard Markdown.

 ### 3-1.
 Subscripts